genekellyjr/bACKUPBAISC/README.md

 3. Once those files are set, launch Backup.exe.
 It will keep you appraised of what is going on.

-4. See BACKUP HOW TO USE.txt step 4 for how to set Backup.exe on a regular schedule using Task Scheduler.
+4. See BACKUP HOW TO USE.txt step 3 for how to set Backup.exe on a regular schedule using Task Scheduler.

+5. Don't run Backup.exe as Admin, isn't needed and it will mess with networked drives.
+Basically if Z:\ is a network share that is really \\servercomp\share\ only the user mode has \\servercomp\share\ mapped to Z:\, the admin mode doesn't have Z:\ mapped to \\servercomp\share\.
+Top troll from Windows.
+I could get around it if it's a problem by replacing Z:\ with \\servercomp\share\ in the code, but it's not a problem yet, and this is one basic code.

 HOW IT WORKS: